 What We Do

-OCR attorneys represent the interests of children in dependency and neglect (child abuse), delinquency, domestic relations, adoption, truancy, probate, mental health, and paternity cases.
-The attorney’s responsibilities are dependent upon the case type in which the attorney is appointed and the role the attorney serves in that case.
-An attorney appointed as GAL and CLR must independently investigate, make recommendations that are in the best interests of the child, and advocate on that child’s behalf.
-An attorney appointed as counsel for children in dependency and neglect proceedings provides client-directed representation in contempt, privilege, and other matters as set forth in the court’s appointment order.
+OCR attorneys’ responsibilities are dependent upon the case type in which the attorney is appointed and the role the attorney serves in that case.
 OCR trains all of its attorneys on the law, social science research, child development, mental health and education issues, and best practices relating to issues impacting children involved in court proceedings.
+Specific case types include:

 The Office of the Child’s Representative (OCR) was created under H.B.
 00-1371 in the 58th General Assembly legislative session.
 The purpose of the statute authorizing the OCR, Colorado Revised Statute C.R.S. § 13-91-101 et seq, is to empower Colorado’s most vulnerable children with uniform, high-quality counsel.